ispras/dedoc/docs/source/structure_types/article.rst

         It has the least importance in the document tree hierarchy, so it is situated in the leaves of the tree.
-        It is nested to the node corresponding the previous line with more important type.
+        It is nested to the node corresponding the previous line with a more important type.